 New Victory ancillary public programming and in-theater engagement activities are designed for families and kids to learn and play together, while acquiring exciting new skills and deepening their relationships to the arts and each other.
 New Victory in-school programs are guided by our strong belief that arts engagement has the power to spark imagination, creativity and dialogue, and give students tools for learning in all disciplines.
 In all New Victory activities, we seek to provide experiences that push boundaries, encourage global thinking and provide lasting memories.

 At the heart of the New Victory philosophy is the commitment to break down barriers—be they cultural or economic—and provide access for students, teachers, kids, families and communities of New York City and beyond to experience and engage with the work on our stages.
-We call this "bringing kids to the arts, and the arts to kids" and, in 2010, created the New Victory Arts Award to honor individuals who embody this commitment.
+We created the New Victory Arts Award in 2010 to honor individuals who embody this commitment.
 Bill Irwin, celebrated actor, outspoken advocate for arts education and New 42nd Street founding board member, was honored with the inaugural award in 2010.
-In 2011, we presented the New Victory Arts Award to Cheryl Henson, President of the Jim Henson Foundation, and, in 2012, we will honor the Australian Arts Council.
+In 2011, we presented the New Victory Arts Award to Cheryl Henson, President of the Jim Henson Foundation, and, in 2012, we honored the Australian Arts Council.

-Learn more about how our Programming Department books shows on our Bookings & Submissions page.
+Learn more about how our Artistic Programming Department books shows on our Bookings & Submissions page.

 THE NEXT GENERATION OF THEATER FOR YOUNG AUDIENCES

-The New Victory Programming Department recently launched the New Victory LabWorks Project (formerly the New Vic Collaboratory), a program designed to help spur the development of high-quality performing arts for young audiences.
-The New Victory LabWorks Project has three areas of focus:
+The New Victory Artistic Programming Department recently launched New Victory LabWorks, a program designed to help spur the development of high-quality performing arts for young audiences.
+LabWorks has three areas of focus:

 Professional and art form development—offering and encouraging opportunities for exchange with national and international artists, workshops, master classes, and training.
 Occurring throughout the year, these events are open to a diverse spectrum of arts professionals: practitioners, educators, presenters, and producers.

-For more information about the New Victory LabWorks Project, please contact Carrie DuBois, Assistant Director of Programming.
+For more information about LabWorks, please contact Jonathan Shmidt Chapman, Associate Director of Artistic Programming.

-The New Victory LabWorks Project is supported, in part, by a grant from New York State Council on the Arts.
+New Victory LabWorks is supported, in part, by a grant from New York State Council on the Arts.